Sakice/uva-cw-digitalanalytics_26s1/README.md

 # Digital Analytics Course

 This is the course repository for the Digital Analytics elective course at UvA.
-Each weekly folder will contain the information for the Data Analysis tutorials of each week.
+Each folder will contain the information for the Data Analysis tutorials of each week.